constructing phrases in Greek

 3. Adjectives: Must agree with nouns in gender, number, and case.

-6. Questions: Use intonation or question words.
+6. Questions: Use intonation or specific question words.

 7. Negation: Place δεν before the verb to negate it.